Adalsteinn95/react-fact-site/README.md

 learn more about react and redux

-the website shows random facts based on the year that the happene
+the website shows random facts based on the year that the happen

 to start up the project run: